Funded or Restricted Internship Programs

 The Ford Motor Company Global Scholars Program

-Learn about our internship program available to college students from Brazil, China, India, Russia, South Africa and the United States, during the fall semester.
+Learn about our fall semester internship program available to college students from Brazil, China, India, and Mexico.

 This two-week program will bring 16 Japanese students and 12 U.S. students from top universities to Washington, D.C. for a robust leadership-based curriculum that enhances students’ understanding of the principles, challenges and potential of civil society.